tracsa/charpe/README.md

-# Fleety Broker
+# PVM notification daemon

-Fleety's message delivery
+PVM's message delivery is in charge of distributing the  messages among the users of the platform

 ## Deploy